augmentedstartups/AS-One/README.md

 cv2.imwrite('result.png', img)
 ```

+Change detector by simply changing detector flag.

-[Note]: To change Detector, you only have to change the flag. (flags are provided in [benchmark](asone-linux/Instructions/Benchmarking.md) tables.)
+flags are provided in [benchmark](asone-linux/Instructions/Benchmarking.md) tables.

 ```
 # Change detector
 detector = Detector(asone.YOLOX_S_PYTORCH, use_cuda=True).get_detector()
 ```

-You can also run the `demo_detector.py` to test the above code.
+You can also run the `demo_detector.py` to test detector.

 ```
 # run on gpu